ferreira-tb/miho/README.md

 # Miho

-Easily bump your packages version and update your dependencies.
+Easily bump your packages and update your dependencies.

 ```sh
 cargo install miho